kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lesson1_Writing_Queries_with_the_UNION_Operator.md

     d.DepartmentName AS Category,
     SUM(e.BaseSalary) AS Amount,
     COUNT(e.EmployeeID) AS TransactionCount,
-    'Monthly salary expenses' AS Description
+    'Monthly BaseSalary expenses' AS Description
 FROM Employees e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1